 In many cases, fundraising is an essential part of paying for your trip.
 Fundraising ideas and opportunities are provided on this Web site in our online delegate training course.
 After you have registered for a trip you will be given instructions on how to access online training.
 The course discusses effective fundraising strategies including letter writing and home benefit parties.
-Some groups also hold events such as fiestas, concerts, carwashes, silent auctions, etc. Samples and information are provided to support you in these activities if you wish to fundraise to cover your airfare and service fees.
+Some groups also hold events such as fiestas, concerts, car-washes, silent auctions, etc. Samples and information are provided to support you in these activities if you wish to fund raise to cover your airfare and service fees.
 Your group may also decide to do larger, joint fundraising activities to cover project costs.
-One half of the payment due two months prior to your departure, payment in full is due at least one month prior to your departure.
+One half of the payment is due in March (for summer trips), payment in full is due in April (for summer trips).

 Is it safe to travel in El Salvador?

 El Salvador is a developing country and most of the population lives in desperate social and economic conditions.
 These conditions spawn crime, much as they do in the United States.
-The civil war in El Salvador ended in 1992 and many people, throughout this small country have been working hard to improve economic conditions.
-For the sake of caution, the US Embassy still tends to discourage travel in El Salvador.
-International Partners has been taking teams of teens and adults to El Salvador since 2000.
+The civil war in El Salvador ended in 1992 and many people, throughout this small country have been working hard to improve economic conditions, there has been a highly publicized increase in gang violence which peaked in 2015 and has started to decrease in 2016.
+For the sake of caution, the US Embassy still tends to discourage travel in El Salvador, however, International Partners has been taking teams of teens and adults to El Salvador since 2000.
+As of 2016, IP has taken 675 delegates to El Salvador.
 All of our teams have been safe and all have had very positive experiences.

 To be safe we take precautions.
-We coordinate our trips through local Non-Governmental Organizations.
-We travel with known drivers, on familiar roads, and lodge with responsible people.
+Our groups stay in communities known by local staff.
+We do not travel at night, travel with known drivers, on familiar roads, and lodge with responsible people.
 Participants are accompanied by team leaders, are expected to stay with an assigned buddy, and are advised on ways not to draw special attention to themselves.
-However, travel in El Salvador sometimes involves factors beyond our control and consequently, we require participants to sign an acknowledgement of risks and waiver of liability.
+However, travel in El Salvador sometimes involves factors beyond our control and consequently, we require participants (and Parents/Guardians of minors) to sign an acknowledgement of risks and waiver of liability.

-The most common health risk is from water borne intestinal bacteria against which participants will be trained to take precautions and to bring medications to ensure infections are short lived and not debilitating.
-There are also mosquito-borne illnesses such as dengue, which is possible but not common.
-A complete list of possible illness is listed in the trip guidelines with appropriate precautions.
+The most common health risk is from water borne intestinal bacteria against which participants will be trained to take precautions.
+There is also some risk of mosquito-borne illnesses, such as dengue or zika.
+Strategies that delegates can take to minimize such illnesses are discussed during trainings.
+All participants should bring their own supply of personal prescriptions.
+This is particularly important for participants who carry Epi-pens, as these are not available.
 Most teams involve physical labor in hot and sunny conditions.
 Some climb trails to work on mountaintops.

-Delegates will be living in remote, rural villages but we will have transportation and should be able to get to a hospital or clinic in about 60 minutes.
+Delegates will be living in remote, rural villages but we will have emergency trucks in each village and should be able to get to a hospital or clinic in about 60 minutes.
 Team Leaders have cell phones to contact help in case of an emergency.
-We have established relationships with English speaking doctors with whom we can consult or visit in the event that medical treatment is necessary.
+We have established relationships with doctors with whom we can consult or visit in the event that medical treatment is necessary.
 Other risks include the lack of seat belts, travel in open-bed pick-up trucks and a strong ocean undertow at the beach.

 Participants are encouraged to review their particular health profile with their health provider and prepare for the trip according to his/her recommendations.
 Ask your doctor to give you antibiotics and painkillers for your trip.
 These are hard to find in El Salvador and in the event that you need them it is useful to have exactly what your doctor would prescribe.
-These medications will only be used if necessary and in consultation with a domemctor in El Salvador.
-If you don't need them, on your departure they will be a treasured gift to the health promoter in your host community.
+These medications will only be used if necessary and in consultation with a doctor in El Salvador.

 Delegation participants should consult the Consular Information Sheet for El Salvador posted by the U.S. Department of State at travel.state.gov for further safety information.